Arkadiy-Garber/SprayNPray/README.md

 A reference protein dataset is also provided.
 Ideally, this should be the expansive nr database from NCBI, which can be downlaoded via: wget ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz

-This program will then BLAST each ORF against the reference database (This takes about 30 minutes for a typical bacteria genome of ~4Mbp).
+This program will then DIAMOND BLAST each ORF against the reference database (This takes about 30 minutes for a typical bacteria genome of ~4Mbp).

 The program will then output a file in CSV format summarizing the dominant taxanomic groups matched to each contig.